Aliases for ACOT13 Gene

 Previous HGNC Symbols for ACOT13 Gene

 This gene encodes a member of the thioesterase superfamily.
 In humans, the protein co-localizes with microtubules and is essential for sustained cell proliferation.
 The orthologous mouse protein forms a homotetramer and is associated with mitochondria.
 The mouse protein functions as a medium- and long-chain acyl-CoA thioesterase.
 Multiple transcript variants encoding different isoforms have been found for this gene.[provided by RefSeq, May 2009]

 GeneCards Summary for ACOT13 Gene

 ACOT13 (Acyl-CoA Thioesterase 13) is a Protein Coding gene.
-Diseases associated with ACOT13 include larynx verrucous carcinoma and cutaneous anthrax.
-GO annotations related to this gene include acyl-CoA hydrolase activity.
+Diseases associated with ACOT13 include Larynx Verrucous Carcinoma and Aortic Valve Prolapse.
+Among its related pathways are Glucose / Energy Metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include acyl-CoA hydrolase activity.

 Acyl-CoA thioesterases are a group of enzymes that catalyze the hydrolysis of acyl-CoAs to the free fatty acid and coenzyme A (CoASH), providing the potential to regulate intracellular levels of acyl-CoAs, free fatty acids and CoASH.
 Has acyl-CoA thioesterase activity towards medium (C12) and long-chain (C18) fatty acyl-CoA substrates.
 Can also hydrolyze 3-hydroxyphenylacetyl-CoA and 3,4-dihydroxyphenylacetyl-CoA (in vitro).
 May play a role in controlling adaptive thermogenesis (By similarity).